malocher/zf2-cqrs-sample/README.md

 Introduction
 ------------
-This is a simple TODO application using [ZF2](http://framework.zend.com/) and [crafics/cqrs-php](https://github.com/crafics/cqrs-php).
-This application is meant to be used as a starting place for those looking to get their feet wet with CQRS in a ZF2 Project.
+This is a simple TODO application using [ZF2](http://framework.zend.com/) and [malocher/cqrs-esb](https://github.com/malocher/cqrs-esb).
+This application is meant to be used as a starting place for those looking to get their feet wet with CQRS and an Enterprise Service Bus in a ZF2 Project.

 Installation